 In our last blog installment, we explored positive reinforcement, which is when something is given or added as a consequence in order to increase a response.
-Today we’re going to take a look at negative reinforcement.
+Today we’re going to take a look at negative reinforcement occupational therapy activities.
 Negative reinforcement has the same effect that positive reinforcement does – it increases a certain behavior (reinforcement, whether positive or negative, always increases a behavior!).
 However, it is achieved by taking away something undesired, instead of giving or adding something that is desired.

 With negative reinforcement, a particular behavior is strengthened by the consequence of stopping or avoiding of a negative condition.
 Here are a few examples of negative reinforcement:

 Driving in heavy traffic is a negative condition for most of us.
 You leave home earlier than usual one morning, and don’t run into heavy traffic.
 You leave home early again the next morning, and again you avoid heavy traffic.
 Your behavior of leaving home earlier is strengthened by the consequence of the avoidance of heavy traffic.
 (In essence, heavy traffic has been removed as a result of you leaving early.)

 Your son Tony really dislikes doing the dishes (which is one of his daily chores).
 You set up a system with Tony that allows him to escape doing the dishes one day if he does his homework for 3 days in a row without any reminders from you help with anxiety and ADHD.
 Tony’s behavior of completing his homework is more likely to occur due to the consequence of avoiding his least favorite chore – dishes.